grange85/ahfow-www/_posts/2023/2023-07-27-my-record-collection-055-dean-britta-live-at-the-legion.md

 It was looking like an hour was the most Dean & Britta I was going to get.

 It was a fab show, Sonic Boom set up his gadgets on the side of the stage and helped out for a couple of numbers.
-They encored with Bonnie & Clyde and the lights came up at 00:02, we belted to the station and arrived on the platform with one minute to spare.
+They encored with Bonnie and Clyde and the lights came up at 00:02, we belted to the station and arrived on the platform with one minute to spare.

 Squeezing four bands onto a bill on a Wednesday evening on the wrong side of London was a little inconsiderate IMO!